hashicorp/vault-plugin-database-redis/README.md

 This project uses the database plugin interface introduced in Vault version 0.7.1.

-The plugin supports the generation of static and dynamic user roles and root credential rotation on a stand alone redis server.
+The plugin supports the generation of static and dynamic user roles and root credential rotation on the following Redis installations...

+- Single primary server
+- Primary server and 1 - N secondary (readonly) servers
+- Redis Cluster
+- Redis Sentinel

+The plugin can also be configured to persist the generated credentials either to the servers local ACL file should one be configured or to the Redis configuration file with the `CONFIG REWRITE` command.

 ## Build